(June 3, 2020) USDA announced alternative housing resources for season ag laborers and other ag workforce. Read it here.

 - Enabling producers to send notifications and reports electronically,

 - Extending the date for production reports, and

 - Providing additional time and deferring interest on premium and other payments.

 You can find details on these announcements here.

 National Agricultural Statistics Service (NASS)

 NASS statistical reports remain on schedule amid the COVID-19 pandemic.
 NASS also continues to collect data for all upcoming reports, asking farmers and ranchers to complete their surveys online, if they don’t already respond that way.
-To protect the health and safety of producers, partners, and employees, NASS has suspended in-person data collection at least until April 3, 2020.
+To protect the health and safety of producers, partners, and employees, NASS has suspended in-person data collection at this time.